nazanin-saeidi/phpmvc/README.md

 # phpmvc
-It is a PHP framework for sharing posts.
+It is a PHP framework written with MVC structure.